marcoris/gulp-wordpress/README.md

 | gulp getimages | *This function is not yet defined* |
 | gulp pushfiles | *This function is not yet defined* |

+## DB migration
+On the wordpress site go to Tools > Migrate DB.
+Fill in the required fields like: `https://hostname.ch -> http://localhost:8080` and export it.
+Copy the exported database dump file (*.gz) into the `sql` folder and run `npm run dbimport`.

 ## TODOs
-* Remove the Vagrant stuff and add docker stuff
-* Add rsync functionality for pushing and pulling data
+* Add rsync functionality for pushing and pulling files

 ### Done
 * DB migrating script
+* Remove the Vagrant stuff and add docker stuff